tdunnington/s3cp/README.md

   -help: (optional) Prints this help message; default is false
   -quiet: (optional) Suppresses output, useful for scripting; default is false
   -region: (optional) The AWS region holding the target bucket; defaults to 'us-east-1'
+  -rr: (optional) Upload a file with reduced redundancy
 ```

 **Note about region**: The region name will display in the AWS console differently than the region id